FloridaTechSharks/elasticsearch/CONTRIBUTING.md

 ## Contributing Code and Documentation Changes

-If you would like to fix a bug or implement a feature, please open an issue [here](https://github.com/elastic/elasticsearch/issues/new) first.
+If you would like to fix a bug or implement a feature, please open an [issue](https://github.com/elastic/elasticsearch/issues/new) first.
 Here, you can talk about how you want to go about the task.
 This allows others to have a conversation with you and make sure everyone is happy with the way it will be implemented.
 It is also possible that someone else is working on the same bug fix or feature request.
-In this case, it is more likely that you, or someone else, will catch the duplicate.
+By creating an issue, it is more likely that you, or someone else, will catch the duplicate.

-We enjoy working with our open-source contributors and want to make sure the code changes you make can be accepted into our codebase in a seamless manner.
+We enjoy working with our open-source contributors and want to make sure that the code changes you make can be accepted into our codebase in a seamless manner.
 Since there are so many ways to fix a problem or implement a feature, it is important to find the best approach before writing too much code.

 If you are considering refactoring code just for the sake of refactoring it, please take a look at our issues list instead!
 Code refactors are not likely to be accepted because there is a high cost to maintainers to review and test the code.
 This is especially true regarding changes generated by tools.
-For example, converting all generic interfaces to use the diamond operator.
+For example, converting all generic interfaces to use the diamond operator is not likely to be accepted.

 The process for contributing to any of the [Elastic repositories](https://github.com/elastic/) is similar.